emiliehwolf/100-days-of-code/log.md

 **Thoughts:** Can't stop, won't stop.
 Was surprised to find out pie charts are discouraged in R. Eager to do the Quiz and Activities section for this chapter tomorrow.

 **Link to latest commit:** [ggplot2_examples](https://github.com/emiliehwolf/ggplot2_examples/tree/700b1207cb143addba360e99b5d50b26a580985f)

+### Day 4: May 18, 2017, Thursday, 11:57PM

+**Today's Progress:** Added the 6 Activities to the study guide on my GitHub!
+Now watching the lecture videos for this week's Coursera.

+**Thoughts:** I learned how to use the randomcoloR library to make unique color palettes.

+**Link to latest commit:** [ggplot2_examples](https://github.com/emiliehwolf/ggplot2_examples/tree/bdd38f9db67f192ded5b65c4b0cc340282877d34)